 We are a clinical-stage biopharmaceutical company focused on the development and commercialization of orally delivered macromolecule therapeutics for use in areas with significant unmet medical need where adoption of injectable therapies is limited due to cost, convenience and compliance challenges for patients.
 Our current strategy for our lead product candidates is to use our technology to develop an oral formulation of human parathyroid hormone (1-34), or PTH, which has been approved in the United States in injectable form for over a decade.
 Our lead oral PTH product candidates are EB613 for the treatment of osteoporosis and EB612 for the treatment of hypoparathyroidism.
 In both of these indications, the leading products are daily injectable formulations of PTH.
-In total, more than 200 healthy volunteers and patients, have received multiple doses of various formulations of our oral PTH (1-34).
+In total, more than 180 healthy volunteers and patients, have received multiple doses of various formulations of our oral PTH (1-34).

 We met with the Food and Drug Administration (FDA) in the fourth quarter of 2018 to discuss the development and regulatory pathway for EB613 for the treatment of osteoporosis.
 In addition to discussing various aspects of the nonclinical and clinical development plan, the meeting focused on the use of the 505(b)(2) regulatory pathway and the use of BMD rather than fracture incidence as the primary endpoint to support an NDA.
 Based on the FDA's response, we believe that we may be able to use BMD as the primary efficacy endpoint for a Phase 3 trial and that a fracture endpoint trial will not be required.
 In July 2019, we initiated a Phase 2 multi-center dose-ranging trial of EB613 in approximately 160 osteoporosis patients, at 4 leading osteoporosis centers in Israel.
 This trial, which includes a treatment period of 6 months, is being conducted to evaluate both the safety of EB613 and to identify the optimal dose that we will select to advance into a single Phase 3 pivotal trial.
 In this trial, we are evaluating, multiple bone markers, such as P1NP - a bone formation marker, CTX - a bone resorption marker, BMD, and various additional safety endpoints.
+Based on directives from the Israeli Ministry of Health and our affiliated medical institutions implemented in March 2020 due to COVID-19, we temporarily suspended enrollment of new patients in our ongoing Phase 2 clinical trial, and in May 2020 we started to re-initiate enrollment activities based on the initial updated directives by the Israeli Ministry of Health.
+At this time, we have 102 patients currently enrolled in this trial.
+We continued to collect patient data from the currently enrolled patients in this trial through various monitoring means established by the regulatory authorities.